 We usually do this step in the last month of summer and after disinfecting the hall and bulbs, putting up the bulb on trays, and locating them on the shelf.
 Early bods of bulbs should be up and be careful about the density of trays.

-In this step, we should regulate humidity at 80%, this action and reducing air temperature can awake bulbs and start growth season.
+In this step, we should regulate humidity at 80%, this action and reducing air temperature can awake bulbs and start the growing season.
 After passing this time and completing starting for all bulbs, we should get up the temperature to 17C.

 5. Harvesting and Cleaning Saffron Flowers